-This page provides answers to frequently asked questions regarding the upcoming transitions to the Justice Grants System (JustGrants) and the Automated Standard Application for Payments (ASAP).
+This page provides answers to frequently asked questions (FAQs) about the Justice Grants System (JustGrants) and the Automated Standard Application for Payments (ASAP).
 This page will be updated regularly as new information becomes available.

 JustGrants is the new grants management system developed by the U.S. Department of Justice (DOJ).
-JustGrants will replace the Grants Management System (GMS) currently used by the Office of Justice Programs (OJP) and the Office on Violence Against Women (OVW), as well as the NexGen system currently used by the Office of Community Oriented Policing Services (COPS Office).
+JustGrants replaced the Grants Management System used by the Office of Justice Programs (OJP) and the Office on Violence Against Women (OVW), as well as the NexGen system used by the Office of Community Oriented Policing Services (COPS Office).

 To learn more about JustGrants, see the About page.